TrySummon/summon-app/CONTRIBUTING.md

-# Contributing to AgentPort
+# Contributing to Summon

-🎉 **Thank you for your interest in contributing to AgentPort!**
+🎉 **Thank you for your interest in contributing to Summon!**

-AgentPort is an open-source project that thrives on community contributions.
-Whether you're fixing bugs, adding features, improving documentation, or sharing ideas, your contributions make AgentPort better for everyone.
+Summon is an open-source project that thrives on community contributions.
+Whether you're fixing bugs, adding features, improving documentation, or sharing ideas, your contributions make Summon better for everyone.

 ## 🚀 Getting Started